Relearning Spanish When You Grew Up Around It but Never Spoke It

 Spanish did not disappear.
 It simply skipped a generation.
 As a child, that absence rarely feels like loss.
 It feels normal.

-Not Speaking Spanish Didn’t Feel Urgent Until Adulthood
+Why Not Speaking Spanish Often Doesn’t Feel Urgent Until Adulthood

 In early life, not speaking Spanish often doesn’t register as a problem.
 Partial understanding creates the sense that nothing is missing.